 The Washington Department of Fish and Wildlife (WDFW) started the rule making process to revise Hydraulic Code Rules in chapter 220-660 WAC to implement elements of Engrossed Substitute House Bill (ESHB) 1261.
-This bill became effective June 11, 2020 and amended, in part, the law governing Construction Projects in State Waters - chapter 77.55 Revised Code of Washington (RCW), better known as the Hydraulic Code.
+This bill became effective June 11, 2020 and amended, in part, the law Construction Projects in State Waters - chapter 77.55 Revised Code of Washington (RCW), which gives WDFW hydraulic permitting authority.